All Episodes

 I've been covering this from the start.

-I knew this was gonna happen.
+I knew this was going to happen.

 And that went nowhere in Washington.

-That was 2020, it didn't get anywhere near the approval it needed in Congress.
+It didn't get anywhere near the approval it needed in Congress.

-The Biden administration abandoned it, nobody cared.
+The Biden administration abandoned it.

 And the ADL came out and said, we must ban this or we must capture it.

-And so it seems clear to me that you don't need much conspiratorial thinking to see that each one of these issues is ultimately driven by that same topic, despite the effort to say, oh, you're obsessed with with Israel.
+And so it seems clear to me that you don't need much conspiratorial thinking to see that each one of these issues is ultimately driven by that same topic, despite the effort to say, oh, you're obsessed with Israel.

-When I see members of Congress going every week to Israel and passing resolutions every week for Israel and giving all American money to Israel and fighting wars for Israel and giving TikTok to Israeli interest, I don't think it's me who's obsessed with Israel.
+When I see members of Congress going every week to Israel and passing resolutions every week for Israel and giving all American money to Israel and fighting wars for Israel and giving TikTok to Israeli interests, I don't think it's me who's obsessed with Israel.

 I think it's the people in power.

-Um, and along those lines, I wanted to ask you about Turning Point, which is obviously a very well-funded and now more powerful than ever organization in American politics, especially among American youth, given the martyrdom of Charlie Kirk and everything else.
+And along those lines, I wanted to ask you about Turning Point, which is obviously a very well-funded and now more powerful than ever organization in American politics, especially among American youth, given the martyrdom of Charlie Kirk and everything else.

-And you know, if you go back a month ago before Charlie Kirk was killed, you saw a lot of these Israel fanatics like Laura Loomer.
+And, you know, if you go back a month ago before Charlie Kirk was killed, you saw a lot of these Israel fanatics like Laura Loomer.

-I'm not sure if Ben Shapiro said anything, but his crowd, a lot of them were, you know, trying to eject Charlie Kirk from good standing because he had a debate on Israel with Dave Smith, and then he invited Tucker to speak, knowing Tucker was gonna bash Israel, and Tucker spent half his speech talking about Epstein as a Mossad agent and how the government is trying to cover that up.
+I'm not sure if Ben Shapiro said anything, but his crowd, a lot of them were, you know, trying to eject Charlie Kirk from good standing because he had a debate on Israel with Dave Smith, and then he invited Tucker to speak, knowing Tucker was going to bash Israel.

 And people were infuriated with him and felt like Turning Point was in danger for the agenda for which it was set up, which is to serve Israel.